1. Home

 SSC is a name you may not have heard of, but the North American outfit held the Guinness World Record for the fastest production car for three years with the mid-2000s SSC Ultimate Aero.

 Now, it's back, with the SSC Tuatara – a 1750PS hypercar using a highly tuned 5.9-litre twin-turbo V8.
-SSC got into some controversy in 2020 by claiming a production car record at an incredible 316mph, but reported inconsistencies in the measurement of that speed meant it wasn't recognised widely.
+SSC got into some controversy in 2020 by claiming a production car record at an incredible 316mph, only for the claims to be dropped amidst issues with the data-logging side of things.

 Not to be deterred, SSC had another crack with the Tuatara in early 2021, using specialist measuring gear monitored by engineers.
 The data they provided showed the Tuatara hit 286mph and averaged nearly 283mph on both runs – enough to smash the record held by Koenigsegg since 2017.